 - Your entire interest in real estate other than a mineral interest (subsurface oil, gas, or other minerals, and the right of access to these minerals). - 2.
-A remainder interest. - 3.
-A restriction (granted in perpetuity) on the use that may be made of the real property.
+A remainder interest. - A restriction (granted in perpetuity) on the use that may be made of the real property, such as a conservation easement.